 - Maintain a vigilant watch for sea turtles (hint: if many jellyfish are seen at the ocean surface, sea turtles are also likely to be in the area).
 If sighted, keep a safe distance (of 50 yards or greater) between the animal and the boat whenever possible.

 - If gear is lost at sea, make reasonable attempts to retrieve it (see the Food and Agriculture Organization of the United Nations Loss and Abandonment of Fishing Gear web page for details).
-See the Massachusetts Environmental Police's Boat Massachusetts—Your Guide to Boating Laws and Responsibilities website for additional information about safe and responsible boating.
+See the Massachusetts Environmental Police's The Official Massachusetts Boater Safety Handbook for additional information about safe and responsible boating.

 Reducing Marine Debris - To help prevent sea turtle casualties from trash and discarded materials, follow these simple rules.

 - Always dispose of trash properly—litter may be blown to the shore or carried by storm drains into local waterways, becoming marine debris.
 See the Keep America Beautiful Programs and Initiatives web page for more on preventing litter.

 - Join the Massachusetts Office of Coastal Management's (CZM) COASTSWEEP event (part of the Ocean Conservancy's International Coastal Cleanup, which is held worldwide each September to raise awareness of marine debris and clean beaches).
 If you can't attend the annual event, bring your community together independently to collect trash along the shores of a local beach, park, or street.
 See the CZ-Tip - Help Clean Up Massachusetts Shores at COASTSWEEP for additional information.